wolfmcnally/havekidsright/content/posts/raven.md

 Raven: Not at first!
 Do you think me mad?

-Achilles: The thought had crossed my mind.
-I said so, didn’t I Mr. T?
+Achilles: The thought had crossed my mind; I said so, didn’t I Mr. T?

 Tortoise: You did, Achilles.